-(1) it does not involve mechanical clearing
+- (1) it does not involve mechanical clearing - (2) the acid sulfate soils are managed consistent with the State Planning Policy, Department of State Development, Infrastructure and Planning, 2013 and with the Soil Management Guidelines in the Queensland Acid Sulfate Soil Technical Manual, Department of Natural Resources and Mines, 2002.

-Performance outcomes Acceptable outcomes (2) the acid sulfate soils are managed consistent with the State Planning Policy, Department of State Development, Infrastructure and Planning, 2013 and with the Soil Management Guidelines in the Queensland Acid Sulfate Soil Technical Manual, Department of Natural Resources and Mines, 2002.
-OR AO14.3 The application is a development application where a local government is the assessment manager.
+AO14.3 The application is a development application where a local government is the assessment manager.